VicInf/VicInf/README.md

 ### 👨‍💻 About Me

-Frontend Developer with 2.5+ years’ experience designing and publishing cross-platform apps (10k+ downloads).
+Mobile Developer with 2.5+ years’ experience designing and publishing cross-platform apps (10k+ downloads).
 Skilled in Flutter, Angular, Firebase, REST APIs, and Clean Architecture.
 Proven ability to deliver scalable, user-friendly mobile solutions that improve client business processes.

-- 🔭 I’m working at Myservy as a **FrontEnd Developer**
+- 🔭 I’m working at Myservy as a **Mobile Developer**

 - 📫 How to reach me **vicenteapv1@gmail.com**